HodAlpert/Randomized/README.md

-# Approximate Distance Oracles Algorithm

-Implementation of the Approximate Distance Oracles algorithm.
+An implementation of the Approximate Distance Oracles algorithm.

 The algorithm statistics are available in the *results* directory.